jfh3/PYFIT-FF/README.md

 On a linux machine the following commands will allow to to run pyfit from anywhere on your computer using

-Note: This will then act almost like an executable because pyfit.py has the line #!/usr/bin/env python3

 # Terminology